Elin55555/elin55555.github.io/airline-analysis.md

 ORDER BY
   `Enrollment Year`;
 ```
-Insight: By calculating the percentage of cancellations for each enrollment year, we can assess if the 2018 cohort is retaining as well as older cohorts.
+Insight: By calculating the percentage of cancellations for each enrollment year, I discovered that the 2018 cohort actually has a significantly lower cancellation rate compared to previous years.

+---

 ## 5. Share
 I visualized the query results using **Tableau** to communicate the findings effectively to stakeholders.